neondatabase/website/content/docs/guides/prisma-tutorial.md

   })
 ```

 This code contains a `main()` function that's invoked at the end of the script.
-It also instantiates Prisma Client, which act as the query interface to your database.
+It also instantiates Prisma Client, which acts as the query interface to your database.

 ### Create a new record

-Add a query to the `main()` function your `query.ts` file that creates a new record in the `Elements` table and logs the result to the console.
+Add a query to the `main()` function in your `query.ts` file that creates a new record in the `Elements` table and logs the result to the console.
 Add the following code:

 ```ts
 import { PrismaClient } from '@prisma/client'